 Auto dealers know that servicemembers aren’t like the average consumer.
 That can be a good thing, since knowledgeable dealers can accommodate for military discounts and overseas delivery when discussing a sale.
-But there are some salespeople who may take advantage of servicemembers.
-Younger recruits, in particular, tend to have more disposable income and can be less experienced with finances.
+At the same time, buying a car as a servicemember can come with risks—particularly for younger recruits who may be less experienced with finances.
 To help ensure that your car-buying experience is a positive one, try the following advice.

 Weigh the Costs

 Once you have a rough budget in mind, it’s time to check your credit.
 Your credit history and credit score tell lenders how financially trustworthy you are and can influence the terms of your auto loan.
 By looking up your credit ahead of time, you can check if there are any mistakes or if you need to improve your score.
-To see your credit history, get your credit report at annualcreditreport.com.
-If you have a Navy Federal Credit Card, your FICO® credit score is viewable free of charge in mobile* or online banking.
+To see your credit history, get a copy of your credit report at annualcreditreport.com.

-Once you’re ready to apply, you should apply with a trusted lender for preapproval.
-A preapproved auto loan is like a check you can take to the dealership and use as your non-negotiable budget.
-Be aware that this is the maximum amount you’re approved to borrow, and you shouldn't feel obligated to use the full preapproved amount.
+When you’re ready to apply, you should apply with a trusted lender for preapproval.
+A pre-approved auto loan allows you to shop like a cash buyer, giving you the ability to negotiate price and not payments.
+Be aware that this is the maximum amount you’re preapproved to borrow.
+You should not feel obligated to use the full preapproved amount.
 It will be better for your long-term finances if you spend more modestly on a car that fits your needs, but maybe not all your wants.

-Deployed at sea or stationed outside the United States?
+Are you deployed at sea or stationed outside the United States?
 You may be able to take advantage of special military pricing on cars that aren’t available stateside.
-Plus, you won’t pay taxes on the purchase until your vehicle is registered in the U.S. But take caution: you’ll either want to be sure the overseas dealer has experience with shipping vehicles to the United States, or you’ll need to be able to ship the car at the government’s expense.
+Plus, you won’t pay taxes on the purchase until your vehicle is registered in the U.S. But use caution: You’ll either want to be sure the overseas dealer has experience with shipping vehicles to the United States, or you’ll need to be able to ship the car at the government’s expense.
 Your new ride also needs to meet American emission and crash standards to be used back home.

-Fortunately, you can avoid the hassle with the help of Navy Federal's Car Buying Service.
-Through our program, you can custom order your vehicle or choose from a wide selection of in-stock options for immediate delivery.
-And, if the vehicle doesn’t exactly match what you ordered, we back every purchase with a 100% money-back guarantee.
+Fortunately, you can avoid the hassle with the help of the Navy Federal Overseas Military Auto Buying Program, powered by Military AutoSource2.
+Through the program, you can custom-order your vehicle or choose from a wide selection of in-stock options.

 Negotiate and Purchase